 Design Impact Award

-The award recognizes a students whose work demonstrates a passion for how design can advance social justice, promote equality, and improve the human condition.
+The award recognizes work that demonstrates a passion for how design can advance social justice, promote equality, and improve the human condition.
 Each year, faculty select one student to receive the $3000 award.

 Remy Davison, class of 2019, whose work explores his Jewish, bisexual and transgender identity.